winkyliu/past_project_experience/README.md

 position description:

-1. implement and maintain core functions of the engine
+1. Implement and maintain core functions of the engine

-2. train game programmers in the whole company how to use the server engine
+2. Train game programmers in the whole company how to use the server engine

-3. integrate automatic DevOps functions into the engine
+3. Integrate automatic DevOps functions into the engine